Turkey's President Erdogan and Elon Musk discuss establishing a Tesla car factory in Turkey

 Turkey’s President Erdogan and Elon Musk discuss establishing a Tesla car factory in Turkey

-ISTANBUL (AP) — Turkish President Recep Tayyip Erdogan called on Elon Musk, the head of electric carmaker Tesla, to establish a factory in Turkey during a meeting in New York, Erdogan’s office said Monday.
+ISTANBUL (AP) — Turkish President Recep Tayyip Erdogan called on Elon Musk to establish a factory in Turkey for his electric car company Tesla during a meeting in New York, Erdogan’s office said Monday.

 Erdogan, who is in the U.S. to attend the U.N.
 General Assembly, also discussed potential cooperation between Musk’s space exploration firm SpaceX and Turkey’s space program, the Turkish president’s office said.